Updated: Jul 17

 The chefs, servers, and clean up crew are all local men.
 Their mothers and sisters are victims of the trade and trapped in the red-light community.
 They've grown up without fathers and men to model a healthy lifestyle and good conduct.
 Many struggle with alcohol and drug abuse and find it difficult to hold down jobs.

-When the Corona Virus hit 2 months ago these young men were at a loss of what they could do to provide for their loved ones.
-Local leaders and NGO workers began meeting with them men, giving them huge quantities of food supplies, pots and pans and they other items they needed to set up the street kitchen.
-With constant support, supervision and organization, these young men are working incredibly hard to provide for the women and children in the area.
+When the Corona Virus hit 2 months ago, these young men were at a loss of what they could do to provide for their loved ones.
+Local leaders and NGO workers began meeting with the men, giving them huge quantities of food supplies, pots and pans and the other items they needed to set up the street kitchen.
+With constant support, supervision, and organization, these young men are working incredibly hard to provide for the women and children in the area.

 #Cookforher to raise awareness about the plight of women and children in red-light communities in India.

 Try making an Indian recipe, take a picture of the dish and post it on your social media with the hashtag #Cookforher

 * Egg Curry